Rodneyomukuti/ireland_scholarships/README.md

 Molecular Cell Biology with Bioinnovation is a 1-year course within which the course work and dissertation are completed.
 They have provided a [course outline](https://www.ucc.ie/en/ckr44/) and some [requirements](https://www.ucc.ie/en/ckr44/).

-My main goal is to apply molecular biology and bioinformatics in conservation, as shown [here](https://github.com/Rodneyomukuti/ICIPE_Bioinformatics-Internship).
+My main goal is to apply molecular biology and bioinformatics in conservation, as I am trying to show [here](https://github.com/Rodneyomukuti/ICIPE_Bioinformatics-Internship).
 Therefore, I am wondering if this course will be broad and deep enough for my career.
 Kindly advice